Saturday, May 22, 2010

 Effects of the Information Revolution on Egypt.

-‘Each of us is the destiny of the other, and no doubt the secret destiny of each of us is to destroy (or seduce) the other- not by virtue of a curse or some kind of death drive, but by virtue of our own vital destination’ - J. Baudrillard, The Transparency of Evil.
+‘Each of us is the destiny of the other, and no doubt the secret destiny of each of us is to destroy (or seduce) the other- not by virtue of a curse or some kind of death drive, but by virtue of our own vital destination’ -

 What is The Media?
 Who is 'the Other'?
 What is the Information Revolution?
 And, what are the effects?
 These will be some of the questions I will be raising in light to shed some explanation to the social changes imported from the Western World via the media, that are taking place in Egyptian social networks and that are intertwining to becoming a part of its everyday fabric.